oracle-livelabs/database/text/full-text-indexing/queries/queries.md

 8. Near searches

-    You can find words close to each other using __NEAR__ operator.
+    You can find words close to each other using the __NEAR__ operator.
 It will find words within specified distance of each other.
 For example, the following query doesn't find any result.
 Because there are two words between "order" and "smith".

     ```
     <copy>